Got a question?

 Road noise is one of the most annoying interior noises in any vehicle.
 This problem is even more accentuated in an electric vehicle, leaving road noise, aero acoustic noise and, at certain conditions, heating, ventilation and air conditioning (HVAC) noise to be the dominating noise sources.
-External tire noise is also more and more critical for fulfilling pass-by noise regulations.
+External tire noise is also increasingly critical for fulfilling pass-by noise regulations.
 Read about electric applications here.

-The road surface excitation is the source, and the cabin noise is both structure-borne and airborne.
+The road surface excitation is the source in road noise testing, and the cabin noise is both structure-borne and airborne.
 Frequencies below ~300 Hz are mostly structure-borne and above this frequency more airborne.

 The noise is caused by the tire tread and road surface interaction.
 The tire tread design and tire sidewall stiffness have a lot of influence on cavity resonances that cause tonal noise around 200-250 Hz.
 The vehicle verification is done by analysis of sound pressure level (SPL), third octave band spectra, narrow band spectra and Articulation Index (AI) at different vehicle speeds and welldefined road surface types for noise, vibration and harshness (NVH) testing, e.g. smooth, coarse, grooved and standardized surface for pass-by noise measurements.
 Transient noise and comfort while driving over bumps must also be evaluated.